-Lets break this down.
 Work capacity is a measure of horsepower.
-In this it doesn’t matter what the movement or domain you are operating in.
+It doesn’t matter what the movement or domain you are operating in.
 It is only concerned with how much of something you are cable of performing in that time frame.

 Broad time(s) is a reference to the length of the effort.
-For example, lets look at a sprinter vs. a marathon runner.
-A sprinter has great performance in efforts that are only a few minutes or under.
-A marathon runner has great performance in efforts that are hours long.
-For the purpose of CrossFit performance, we are looking for people to be adequate at both.
-We want to to be able to spring better than most.
-We also want you to be able to run longer than both.
+For example, let’s look at a sprinter vs. a marathon runner.
+A sprinter has a great performance in efforts that are only a few minutes or under.
+A marathon runner has a great performance in efforts that are hours long.
+For the purpose of CrossFit performance, we are looking for people to be adequate at both according to Coach Glassman.
+We want to to be able to spring better than most and we also want you to be able to run longer than both.
 But we don’t need you to be better than the specialist sprinter or marathon runner.

-Modal domains is where CrossFit Gymnastics comes in.
-Within CrossFit there are going to three primary domains of movements.
-Weightlifting.
-Gymnastics.
-Locomotion.
+Modal domains are where CrossFit Gymnastics comes in.
+Within CrossFit, there are going to three primary domains of movements: Weightlifting, Gymnastics, and Locomotion.

-Weightlifting is primarily done with with a barbel but it can be pretty much anything.
+Weightlifting is primarily done with a barbel but it can be pretty much any external load.
 Weightlifting is broadly described as using your body to move an external object.
 A barbell is just an efficient way to train the body to do that.
 But you could use kettlebells, sandbags, tires, or even other people!

 CrossFit Gymnastic Movements

 If you are struggling with the gymnastic movements in CrossFit, this isn’t going to make you feel better.
-The CrossFit gymnastics movements used in most CrossFit programming is stuff a gymnast either learned as a kid, use in their warm up, or don’t even bother with.
-For example, in the mens gymnastics ring event, a muscle up is simply how they get onto the rings to begin their routine.
+The CrossFit gymnastics movements used in most CrossFit programming is stuff a gymnast either learned as a kid, use in their warm-up, or don’t even bother with.
+For example, in the men’s gymnastics ring event, a muscle-up is simply how they get onto the rings to begin their routine.
 It’s not even part of the routine.
 But its one of the main component of CrossFit Gymnastics movements.